Quad-Queued: 2D RPG Programmed in C# and GDScript)

 Desired Effect:

-• You can see this in practice in the video below by noticing how the ability timers in the top left of the screen activate immediately when a character is switched into.
+- In the video below, the ability timers at the top left of the screen activate immediately when a character is switched into.

 Code and Scripts: